How Long It Takes To Digest Food: The Truth

 Digestion is essential for the body to obtain the nutrients it needs to function.
 It begins in the mouth, where food is broken down by chewing and saliva.
 The chewed food then passes through the esophagus into the stomach, further broken down with gastric juices and enzymes.

 This mixture of food and digestive juices is called chyme, which is then passed into the small intestine.
-Here, bile from the liver and pancreatic juices helps break down fats, proteins, and carbohydrates into smaller molecules that the body can absorb.
+Here, bile from the liver and pancreatic juices help break down fats, proteins, and carbohydrates into smaller molecules that the body can absorb.
 Finally, these nutrients are absorbed through the walls of the small intestine into the bloodstream before being transported to cells throughout your body.

 The waste products from digestion are then passed on to the large intestine, further broken down by bacteria before being eliminated as feces.
 Water and minerals are also reabsorbed here before being sent back to other parts of your body.